Homotopy theory of monoid actions via group actions and an Elmendorf style theorem: Preliminary constructions and lemmas

-Suppose that we are given a pair of adjoint functor $\adju{F}{\frD}{\frC}{G}$ between bi-complete categories $\frC$ and $\frD$, such that $\frD$ is a cofibrantly generated model category with generating cofibrations $\ii$ and generating acyclic cofibrations $\jj$.
+Suppose that we are given a pair of adjoint functors $\adju{F}{\frD}{\frC}{G}$ between bicomplete categories $\frC$ and $\frD$, such that $\frD$ is a cofibrantly generated model category with the generating cofibrations $\ii$ and the generating acyclic cofibrations $\jj$.
 Declare $f$ to be a weak equivalence (resp. fibration) in $\frC$ if $G(f)$ is a weak equivalence (resp. fibration) in $\frD$.
-If \textbf{(i)} $\frC$ has a fibrant replacement functor \textbf{(ii)} $\frC$ has functorial path objects for fibrant objects and \textbf{(iii)} $F$ preserves small objects, then there is a cofibrantly generated model structure $\frC$ with the weak equivalences and fibrations created by $G$, see \cite[Sections 2.5 and 2.6]{moerdijkberger}.
-Moreover $\frC$ is also cofibrantly generated with generating sets $F\ii$ and $F\jj$.
-Here, an object $x$ in a category $\frC$ is \emph{a small object} means it is $\kappa$-small for some regular cardinal $\kappa$; i.e., the functor $\Hom_{\frC}(x,-)$ preserves $\kappa$-filtered colimits, see \cite{adamek}.
+If we let $F\ii$ and $F\jj$ are images of $\ii$ and $\jj$ under $F$, then a model structure on $\frC$ exists if \begin{enumerate} \item[\textbf{(i)}] $G$ takes relative $F\jj$-cell complexes to weak equivalences. \item[\textbf{(ii)}] both $F\ii$ and $F\jj$ permit the small object argument. \end{enumerate} This model structure is also cofibrantly generated with the generating cofibrations $F\ii$ and the generating acyclic cofibrations $F\jj$, see \cite[Sec.
+11.3]{hirschhorn}.
+The condition \textbf{(i)} holds if $\frC$ has a fibrant replacement functor and has functorial path objects for fibrant objects and \textbf{(ii)} holds if $F$ preserves small objects, see \cite[Sec.
+2.5 and 2.6]{moerdijkberger}.
+Here, an object $x$ in a category $\frC$ is \emph{small} means it is $\kappa$-small for some regular cardinal $\kappa$, i.e., the functor ${\frC}(x,-)$ preserves $\kappa$-filtered colimits, see \cite{adamek}.
+In fact for \textbf{(ii)} to hold it is enough that $F$ preserves smallness relative to $F\ii$ and $F\jj$; equivalently, for a given regular cardinal $\lambda$, $G$ preserves sequential colimits of $\lambda$-sequences in which underlying maps are pushouts of maps in $F\ii$ (resp. $F\jj$), see \cite[Ch.
+15.1]{mayponto}.

-If $\frC$ is locally presentable, then every object in $\cC$ is small; i.e., \textbf{(i)} is redundant.
-If every object in $\frC$ is fibrant, then the identity functor is the fibrant replacement functor; i.e., \textbf{(ii)} is redundant.

-Now, let be an adjoint pair between bi-complete locally presentable categories $\frC$ and $\frD$, and assume this time $\frC$ carries an accessible model structure.
-Declare $f$ to be a weak equivalence (resp. cofibration) in $\frD$ if $F(f)$ is a weak equivalence (resp. cofibration) in $\frC$.
-There exists a model structure on $\frD$ with these weak equivalences and fibrations if and only if every morphism in $\frD$ that has the left lifting property with respect to all cofibrations is a weak equivalence.
-Here, a morphism $p$ has the left lifting property with respect to $f$ if for every commutative diagram in $\cC$

-a lift $h$ exists.
-This is the Acyclicity Theorem for left transfer, see \cite[Corollary 3.3.4]{riehlinduced}.
-These conditions are satisfied if $\frD$ admits underlying cofibrant replacements and every cofibrant object has a good cylinder object, see \cite[Theorem 2.2.1]{riehlinduced}.